anic17/DiskRead/README.md

 ### Return code
  On success, the number of bytes read is returned, or a negative error value on failure.

-DiskRead can be used for both hexadecimal dumping and a boot sector backup tool.

 Note: Due to Windows limitations, both disk reading and disk offset are performed in chunks of 512 bytes.
       Values will be rounded up to the nearest multiple of 512.

 ## Why use DiskRead?

-DiskRead is a very light program (only 6 kB), it's really fast, powerful, portable and easy to use.
+DiskRead is a tiny program (only 9 kB), it's really fast, powerful, portable and easy to use.
+Works on Windows XP and higher.
 It's also a good backup tool for your boot sector in case it gets corrupted or you want to restore it.

 ## Article